-The Company recorded a Provision for Income Tax of Php176 million for 1Q2022, compared with the Benefit from Income Tax of Php46 million in 1Q2021.
-Following the passing of Republic Act No. 11534 known as "Corporate Recovery and Tax Incentives for Enterprises Act" or "CREATE", that reduced the corporate income tax rate from 30% to 25% effective July 1, 2020, the Company recognized in 1Q2021 a provision for income tax of Php128 M on the 1Q2021 taxable income and a credit of Php174 million as retroactive adjustment on current and deferred income tax pertaining to the taxable income apportioned for the second half of 2020, or a net of Php46 million.
+The Company recorded a Provision for Income Tax of Php348 million for 1H2022 on account of higher taxable income for the period following higher revenues, compared with Php83 million in 1H2021.
+Following the passing of Republic Act No. 11534 known as "Corporate Recovery and Tax Incentives for Enterprises Act" or "CREATE", that reduced the corporate income tax rate from 30% to 25% effective July 1, 2020, the Company recognized in the first quarter of 2021 a provision for income tax of Php128 M and a credit of Php174 million as retroactive adjustment on current and deferred income tax pertaining to the taxable income apportioned for the second half of 2020, or a net of Php46 million recorded in the first quarter of 2021.
+The provision for income tax pertaining to the 2Q2022 income amounted to Php172 million, 33% higher than the Php129 million in 2Q2021.